This might make for the ultimate bucket list. How many of these pasta dishes have you tried?

 This contemporary Sicilian restaurant situated in the heart of Kensington Street knows good pasta.
 Chef Lino Sauro has brought to the table many of his family’s prized recipes directly from Sicily, satisfying diners since the restaurant’s doors first opened in 2017.
 For seafood lovers, opt for the tagliolini (a.k.a. handcrafted angel hair pasta with fresh Tasmanian sea urchin sauce and bottarga.

 Olio Kensington Street, Level 2, The Old Rum Store, 2-10 Kensington Street, Chippendale

-Lovers of handmade pasta have flocked to Pasta Emilia since they first opened their doors back in 2012.
-For a decadent experience, be sure to order the duck tortelli.
+Lovers of handmade pasta have flocked to Pasta Emilia since it first opened its doors back in 2012.
+For a decadent experience, be sure to order the duck tortellini.
 It might be rich, but it’s worth every. single. calorie.